 Now as I said, this is going to be a bit tedious and I'm going to give you dates and I'm going to give you names and all of this and you may get lost, but I just want to encourage you all of it will be on the quiz.
 So listen carefully.

-Now for this morning, let's look at the historical setting--the historical setting.
+Now for this morning, let's look at the historical setting, the historical setting.
 Now I find this fascinating and I hope you'll find it to some degree fascinating.
-We won't spend a lot of time, we don't have a lot of time this morning, but I'm going to run down this fairly rapidly, it is important to fix in your mind.
+We won't spend a lot of time.
+We don't have a lot of time this morning.
+But I'm going to run down this fairly rapidly, it is important to fix in your mind.

 Now I purposely didn't say chronological because that isn't the issue.
 To find the exact year, month, day is not what Luke is after.
-He starts out by saying, "Now in the fifteenth year of the reign of Tiberius Caesar...if all he wanted us to know was a specific year, then why did he give the next six names?
+He starts out by saying, "Now in the fifteenth year of the reign of Tiberius Caesar.”
+If all he wanted us to know was a specific year, then why did he give the next six names?
 Because they don't have any time connected with them.
 No, that isn't the idea.
 The idea is not to identify a chronological time.
 The idea is to identify a context historically, politically, and religiously.
-He wants to paint the picture, whether it was in 29 or 26 A.D. that was the specific year, whatever the month might have been we don't know that, the issue is to understand the context.
+He wants to paint the picture, whether it was in 29 or 26 A.D. that was the specific year, whatever the month might have been, we don't know that.
+The issue is to understand the context.

 These were desperate times for Israel.
 These were dark times.
 These were oppressive times.
-They were apostate times, hypocritical times, times when the promises to Abraham to David and to Jeremiah in the New Covenant were not being realized.
+They were apostate times, hypocritical times, times when the promises to Abraham, to David, and to Jeremiah in the New Covenant were not being realized.
 They had been under oppression for a long, long time by Gentile powers.
 They fought against that.
 They resented that.
+The...
 The Gentiles had brought idols in, they had desecrated Israel, desecrated the temple.
 They continued to do that even under the Roman rule as they had done it under the Greeks.
 There had been rebellions, the most notable of which was the Maccabean revolt to throw the Greeks out because of their idolatrous impositions on Israel's life.
 These were very difficult times when they did not enjoy their freedom, when they couldn't see the promises of the covenant coming to pass but it looked like the very opposite.
 There was no true king in Israel.
 There was no true land given to them as had been promised to Abraham.
 There were no real blessings and the whole nation was even religiously corrupt, as well as being politically oppressed and in bondage by an occupying Gentile, Roman idolatrous power.

 And Luke wants us to get a feel for this and that's why he gives us these seven names.
 And these are names that we know about in history so we can reconstruct the scene.
 Seven names help us with the historical setting.